Browser Fingerprinting Explained: See Yours and Every Signal Websites Use to Track You

 A few related tracking techniques show up adjacent to fingerprinting and are worth addressing.

 Cookies.
 Still in use, still declining.
-Firefox and Safari block third-party cookies by default.
-Chrome has been slow-walking deprecation.
+Firefox and Safari block third-party cookies by default, and Chrome has been slow-walking deprecation.
 Many privacy-respecting analytics tools like Simple Analytics skip cookies entirely and work from request patterns, which also removes the need for a consent popup in the EU and California.
-The industry has not stopped using cookies, but it has largely stopped relying on them for persistent cross-site identification — which is exactly why fingerprinting filled the gap.
+The industry has not stopped using cookies, but it has largely stopped relying on them for persistent cross-site identification, which is exactly why fingerprinting filled the gap.

 Local port scanning.
-A few years ago it was common for websites to probe ports on your local machine by sending requests to localhost:PORT, which could tell them whether you had Discord (6463–6472), Skype (23399), Viber (4303), Microsoft Teams (3478–3481), and dozens of other apps installed.
+A few years ago it was common for websites to probe ports on your local machine by sending requests to localhost:PORT, which could tell them whether you had Discord (6463 to 6472), Skype (23399), Viber (4303), Microsoft Teams (3478 to 3481), and dozens of other apps installed.
 Since June 9, 2025, Google Chrome requires websites to request permission via a prompt before scanning the local network.
 Firefox is following.
 This technique is on its way out.

 Most advice on this topic is wrong.
 Here is what actually works, in order of how much it helps.

-• Tor Browser.
+- Tor Browser.
 Tor’s approach is the inverse of randomization: make every Tor user look identical by shipping a locked-down Firefox build with a uniform screen size, font list, and everything else.
 Against fingerprinting, it is the strongest defense available.
-The catch: Tor is only useful for anonymous browsing.
-You cannot log into your personal accounts through it without immediately giving up the anonymity, and many sites block Tor exit nodes.
+The catch: Tor is only useful for anonymous browsing, since you cannot log into your personal accounts through it without immediately giving up the anonymity, and many sites block Tor exit nodes.
 Download it at torproject.org for pure anonymous browsing.

 Donut Browser does the second one.
 It is open source under AGPL-3.0 and lets you create unlimited local profiles with unique fingerprints that spoof 50+ parameters each with consistent values rather than random noise.
 It collects zero telemetry and supports per-profile proxies and VPN configs so the network layer matches the spoofed device.
 If you want the long version of why fingerprint consistency matters more than randomness, read 12 Anti-Detect Browser Mistakes.